 Hello, I love you.
 Let me show you L.A.
 January 4 is now Day of the Doors in Los Angeles—it was 50 years ago that Jim Morrison, Ray Manzarek, Robby Krieger, and John Densmore released their first album together as the Doors.
 Surviving band members Densmore and Krieger reunited in Venice on Wednesday to be feted by city officials.
 Councilman Mike Bonin, who represents the formerly run-down neighborhood, proclaimed Venice as the “Place that birthed he Doors and taught us all to cherish the funky, weird, and world-renowned vibe that Jim, Ray, Robby, and John helped make famous.”

 The Doors spent the 1960s haunting favorite spots on the sand, but they also roamed Laurel Canyon, West Hollywood, and downtown.
 Many of their hangouts still remain popular, so follow our lead and live like a Door for a day.

 The band spent the summer before their first album was released performing as the house band at this Sunset Strip nightclub.
-They opened for Buffalo Springfield, Love, and The Turtles and performed two sets a night between May 23 and August 21, 1966.
+They opened for Buffalo Springfield, Love, and the Turtles and performed two sets a night between May 23 and August 21, 1966.
 8901 Sunset Blvd., West Hollywood.

 The origin story of the Doors takes place in Santa Monica where Ray Manzarek spotted Morrison walking on the beach.
 The stretch of sand between the pier and Venice was a favorite walk for the pair of UCLA film students.
 Today, you can take a guided bike tour of the band’s history there.